First Analysis Portfolio Companies

 Randomization and trial supply management

 4G Clinical is a leader in randomization and trial supply management for the global life sciences industry, offering the only fully cloud-based, 100% configurable and flexible solution using natural language processing and integrated supply forecasting.
 4G Clinical is headquartered in the Boston biotech corridor of Wellesley, Mass., with offices in Europe and Asia.
+First Analysis invested in 4G Clinical in 2019 and successfully exited its investment in 2021 as part of a more than $230 million growth equity investment by Goldman Sachs Asset Management.

 Supplier to medical device OEMs